katiana22/katiana22.website/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a third-year PhD student in civil and systems engineering at [Johns Hopkins University](https://www.jhu.edu/), where I am advised by [Michael D. Shields](https://engineering.jhu.edu/case/faculty/michael-d-shields/).
 My research is centered around scientific machine learning with a main focus on manifold learning and surrogate modeling for predictive analysis and uncertainty quantification in high-dimensional physics-based stochastic systems.
-My research is funded by the U.S. [Department of Energy](https://www.energy.gov/) (DOE).
+My research is generously supported by the U.S. [Department of Energy](https://www.energy.gov/) (DOE).

 Before coming to JHU, I graduated from the [National Technical University of Athens](https://www.ntua.gr/en/) with a M.Sc. in applied mechanics.
 For my master thesis I focused on nonlinear dynamics and bifurcation theory with application on the differentiation mechanisms of mesenchymal stem cells (MSCs).
 I have also graduated with a diploma (5-year program) in civil engineering with a focus on structural engineering and numerical analysis from the [University of Thessaly](https://www.uth.gr/) in Greece.